jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Eat more chicken.
 Fifty percent of the diet of meat consumption should be chicken.
 Helps those joints a lot better.
 Roger.

-Q: As far as having meat, [unintelligible]?
+Q: As far as having meat, ground, I guess the meat, like the whole deal about the New Zealand beef, they put through two or three times.
+Why does that make it not as good as going through once?

 A: Okay, like I said in the second book, when it goes through a high pressure grinder, it causes a homogenization of the fat, which that means is it takes the fat molecule and breaks it up.
 Then that molecule will absorb the protein.
 And guess what doesn't get digested properly?
 It doesn't move through the liver properly, doesn't get digested properly, so it mainly turns into fuel instead of nutrients to regenerate and cause cells to divide, which means you become more alive.
 You know, cells don't have little babies.
 They divide and they are a whole cell.
 Instantly they're mature, you know, as far as size goes.
 So they divide.
 That's how we multiply cells.
 When meat is ground under high pressure circumstances, it homogenizes the fat.
 The fat absorbs the homogenized fractionated fat molecules, absorbs the protein molecules, and doesn't release it.
 So the body can use it as fuel or for detoxification, but not for regenerating, not for helping cells divide and multiply.